-Different size and quality pellet fuel may require adjustment of the "1" feed setting on the Heat Level Advance bar graph.
+Different size and quality pellet fuel, and installation altitude, may require adjustment of the "1" feed setting on the Heat Level Advance bar graph.
 This is usually a one-time adjustment based on the fuel you are using.
-The "RESET TRIM" button when adjusted will allow for 3 different feed rate settings for the #1 feed setting only.
+The "RESET TRIM" button, when adjusted, will allow for 3 different feed rate settings for the #1 feed setting only.
 To adjust simply push the "RESET TRIM" button while the stove is operating at setting "1" and watch the bar graph.

 - When the "1" & "3" lights are illuminated on the bar graph the low feed rate is at its "lowest" setting.
 (Approx. 0.9 pounds per hour) - When the "1" light is illuminated on the bar graph the low feed rate is at its "normal" setting. - When the "1" & "4" lights are illuminated on the bar graph the low feed rate is at its "highest" setting.
+(Approx. 1.1 to 1.2 pounds per hour)